cgarciae/treex/README.md

         self.dropout2 = tx.Dropout(0.5)
 ```

-Note that this won't work if e.g. you have a field with e.g. a list/dict of Modules, for that you have to use proper type annotations.
+Note that this won't work if you have a field with e.g. a list/dict of Modules, for that you have to use proper type annotations.

 ### Pytrees
 Since Modules are pytrees they can be arguments to JAX functions such as `jit`, `grad`, `vmap`, etc, and the `jax.tree_*` function family.